-14 Apps & Tools to Help Protect Your Mental Health at Work
+14 Apps & Tools to Help Manage Your Mental Health at Work

 From never fully switching off, to constant ping notifications and hurtful comments on our Instagram accounts, it can be difficult to protect our mental health each day.

 Mental Health at Work: Create a More Mindful Instagram Space

 If you’re a brand on Instagram or a social media manager, you know all too well how time spent scrolling easily adds up.